-(b) Subdivisions (9), (27), (28), and (29) of Subsection (a) do not apply to a licensee whose business is located in a hotel in which an establishment authorized to sell distilled spirits in unbroken packages is also located if the licensed premises of the businesses do not coincide or overlap.
+(b) Subdivisions (9), (27), (28), and (29) of Subsection (a) do not apply to a licensee whose business is located in a hotel in which an establishment authorized to

 (c) The grounds listed in Subsection (a) of this section, except the ground contained in Subdivision (2), also apply to each member of a partnership or association and, as to a corporation, to the president, manager, and owner of the majority of the corporate stock.
 This subsection shall not be construed as prohibiting anything permitted by Section 22.06, 24.05, or 102.05 of this code.